steveyen/gen-json-versions/task-mgmt.md

 `assignments` in `dailySchedules`.
 Instead of `employeeName`, use `employeeId` to link to the new `employees` array.

-*Self-Correction during thought process: Initially, I just thought of adding employeeId.
-However, to make it more realistic for lookups and to keep employee information distinct from the schedule, a separate top-level `employees` array is better.*

 #### Example Snippet (Illustrating Changes):

 ```json {